Chandigarh Kare Aashiqui

-At the 67th Filmfare Awards, Chandigarh Kare Aashiqui received 4 nominations, including Best Music Director (Sachin-Jigar) and Best Female Playback Singer (Saraiya for "Kalle Kalle"), and won Best Story (Kapoor, Sen and Paranjape).
+At the 67th Filmfare Awards, Chandigarh Kare Aashiqui received 4 nominations, including Best Music Director (Sachin–Jigar and Best Female Playback Singer (Priya Saraiya for "Kalle Kalle"), and won Best Story (Abhishek Kapoor, Supratik Sen and Tushar Paranjape).

 Plot

 Bodybuilder Manvinder "Manu" Munjal is the owner of a gym in Chandigarh, preparing for an annual competition "G.O.A.T".
 Unfortunately, his gym fails to attract clients until Zumba instructor Maanvi Brar walks into the gym and things start looking up financially.
 Manu falls in love with Maanvi and as they are about to have their first kiss, she says she wants to tell him something.
 However, Manu refuses to hear her out and initiates sex.
 Although hesitant at the beginning, she proceeds with it and they both approach climax.
 Later on, they begin a sexual relationship.
 Manu's family also likes Maanvi and his sisters encourage him to marry her.
 As Manu eventually expresses his intention of wanting to marry her, Maanvi reveals she is a trans woman.
 Enraged and flabbergasted, Manu says he's going to seek revenge.
 He is disgusted with himself because he keeps thinking he "has had sex with a man."
 His friends make derogatory references to Maanvi, which further infuriates him.
 Despite their fallout, they continue to love each other.

 Maanvi did not share a close bond with her mother, but her father accepted her.
 Manu educates himself about trans women by watching videos, interacting with a trans woman and seeking counseling with his friends to conclude that his relationship with Maanvi is normal.
 Eventually, he realizes being born in a male body was a biological defect that Maanvi rectified via surgery, and only he had to step up and accept her for who she was.
-Preet and Meet find out Maanvi's truth and insult her in public.
+Preet and Meet, Manu's sisters, find out Maanvi's truth and insult her in public.
 As a result of public humiliation and her father's heart attack, she decides to leave Chandigarh.
 She rushes to the hospital, where Manu also shows up.
 He tells her that he wants to be with her, and stands up to his family for Maanvi.

 Manu competes for the title of "G.O.A.T" and in the last round of the tournament, Maanvi shows up to root for him.
 Encouraged by her presence, he lifts extra weights and wins the competition.
 After his victory, he asks Maanvi in front of the crowds if she wants to be with him, and she says yes.